TomKolo/passiflora/README.md

-# FLL - Federated Learning Library
+# PaSSiFLora - Parallel Scalable Simulation of Federated Learning

 ### Simple library created for a sole purpose of evaluating federated approach at training neural networks on distributed datasets.
 A unique feature that distinguishis it from other libraries designed to evaluate federated learing is possibility of real distribution among avaliable nodes, thanks to MPI.